KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_thermal_element/test_transient_thermal_heat_flux/README.md

 ## Results

 The animated figure below illustrates the temperature contours resulting from the simulation (as an example the 2D9N test is shown below).
+You may notice temperatures that drop below the initial condition.
+These are physically unrealistic but a result of the time integration scheme.

 <img src="../documentation_data/test_transient_thermal_heat_flux_2D9N_result.gif" alt="Temperature contours over time" title="Temperature contours over time" width="600">